gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive order-3 magic hexagon">
 </object>

-On the example above you can see only normal magic hexagon in existence - well, apart from its rotations and reflections.
-The proof is straightforward - for any order n>3, the numbers (1..3n2 − 3n + 1) can't be partitioned into 2n-1 rows with equal sums because 2n-1 simply doesn't divide the sum of these numbers.
+Above you can see the only non-trivial normal magic hexagon in existence - apart from its rotations and reflections.
+The proof is straightforward.
+In each of the three directions, the cells are partitioned into $2n-1$ lines.
+Therefore, the sum of all the numbers must be divisible by $2n-1$.
+For every order $n>3$, the sum of the numbers from $1$ to $3n^2-3n+1$ fails this divisibility test.

-Well, ending the story here is no fun.
-To make things more interesting, let's look at the so called **abnormal magic hexagons**.
-Here we relax one of the constraints - we still require that the numbers on the grid are consecutive, but now they don't have to start at 1.
+Well, ending the story here would be no fun.
+To make things more interesting, let's look at the so-called abnormal magic hexagons.
+Here we relax one constraint: the numbers on the grid must still be consecutive, but they no longer have to start at $1$.

-This relaxation suddenly allows new solutions to appear!
+This small relaxation suddenly allows new solutions to appear.

-But finding these solutions is not an easy feat.
-Unlike with magic squares, there is no formulaic approach or deterministic algorithm, and the only known way to find them is wandering through a brutally large search space.
-The largest known solution as of July 2026 was a hexagon of order n=9 found by Klaus Meffert in 2024.
+But finding them is not easy.
+Unlike with magic squares, there was no formulaic construction or deterministic algorithm.
+The only known approach was to wander through a brutally large search space.
+The largest known solution as of July 2026 was a hexagon of order $n=9$, found by Klaus Meffert in 2024.

-So...
-What makes these solutions truly so hard to find?
-How about we try?
+So... what makes these solutions so hard to find?
+And how about we try?

 ## Chapter 1: Making Observations (So Far, Without AI)

-There is a clear tension between the two independent constraints:
+There is a clear tension between two independent constraints:

-1. The numbers are consecutive
+1. The numbers must be consecutive;
-2. The line sums are equal (and lines have different lengths!)
+2. All line sums must be equal, even though the lines have different lengths.

-The prior art solutions that I found showed that people tried out different search algorithms and likely optimized them well.
+The prior solutions I found suggested that people had already tried several search algorithms and likely optimized them well.
-This made me think that if I'm looking to advance the field, I should instead focus on optimizing the search space.
+That made me think that, if I wanted to advance the field, I should focus not on making the search faster, but on making the search space smaller.

 ### Observation 1: Antisymmetric hexagons have much simpler constraints

-First, let's restrict all numbers on the grid are be in the symmetric interval (-K...K) for some K.
-Notice that this is equivalent to lines sums being 0.
+First, let's restrict the numbers on the grid to the symmetric interval $-K,\ldots,K$ for some $K$.
+If all line sums are equal, this is equivalent to requiring that every line sum be zero.

-Second, put the 0 in the middle of the grid, and require that the cells opposite each other under a 180-degree rotation contain opposite values.
-So if one cell contains (x), its antipodal cell contains (-x).
+Second, put $0$ in the center and require that cells opposite each other under a 180-degree rotation contain opposite values.
+If one cell contains $x$, its antipodal cell contains $-x$.

 <object
   type="image/svg+xml"